cs1302uga/cs1302-ce14/README.md

-# cs1302-ce14 TBD
+# cs1302-ce14 Genericize is a Real Word

-> Quote TBD
+> Brevity is the soul of wit.
+> **--Polonius, _Hamlet_ by William Shakespeare**

-This class exercise covers introduces the reader to generic methods and .
+This class exercise covers introduces the reader to generic methods and upper bounds.
+It also provides a small demonstration of branched development.

 ## References